Coder-RD/Java_Challenge/README.md

 ### 📚 Concepts Practiced

 - 🔎 Regular Expressions
-- 🧩 Regex Pattern Validation
+- 🧩 Regex Pattern Matching
 - ⚙️ `Pattern` Class
 - 🔧 `Pattern.compile()`
-- 🚨 Exception Handling
-- ❌ Invalid Regex Detection
-- ✅ Valid Regex Detection
-- 🔤 String Processing
+- 🔤 `Pattern.CASE_INSENSITIVE`
+- 🔍 `Matcher`
+- 🔗 Capturing Groups
+- 🔄 Backreferences
+- 🗑️ Removing Duplicate Words
+- 🔠 Case-Insensitive Matching
+- 🔁 `replaceAll()`
+- 🎯 Preserving First Occurrence
 - 🧠 Logical Thinking
 - 💻 Problem Solving

 ### 📂 Files Added

-    Day-20/
+    Day-21/
     │
-    ├── Pattern Syntax Checker.java
+    ├── Java Regex 2 - Duplicate Words.java
-    └── Screenshot (228).png
+    └── Screenshot 2026-08-16 193102.png

 ### 💡 Key Concept

-The **Pattern Syntax Checker** challenge requires checking whether a given regular expression pattern has valid syntax.

-Java provides the `Pattern.compile()` method to compile a regular expression.
-If the pattern is syntactically correct, it can be compiled successfully.

-If the pattern contains invalid regular expression syntax, Java throws a `PatternSyntaxException`.
+The **Regex 2 - Duplicate Words** challenge requires removing repeated words from a sentence while retaining the **first occurrence** of each word.

+The matching is performed in a **case-insensitive** manner.
+For example, `love`, `Love`, and `LOVE` are treated as the same word, while the exact first occurrence is preserved in the final sentence.

-### 🔑 Java Concept Used
+### 🔑 Java Concepts Used

-    Pattern.compile(pattern);

-The `Pattern.compile()` method is used to compile the given regular expression.

-A `try-catch` block can be used to handle invalid regular expression patterns and determine whether the pattern is **Valid** or **Invalid**.
+    Pattern.compile(regex, Pattern.CASE_INSENSITIVE);

+The `Pattern.CASE_INSENSITIVE` flag allows the regular expression to match repeated words without considering their letter case.

+Capturing groups and backreferences are used to identify repeated words, while `replaceAll()` removes the duplicate occurrences and retains the first occurrence.

 ### ✅ Status